1031-Systems/1031_Delivery/README.md

 board designs created by Bill Douglas and available for download at [Somewhere](https://www.google.com).

-This codebase contains an application, Animator, for creating control channel data for directing the animatronics and code for executing on a Raspberry Pi Pico for performing the animations.
+This codebase contains an application, Hauntimator, for creating control channel data for directing the animatronics and code for executing on a Raspberry Pi Pico for performing the animations.
-The Animator application is intended to be board-agnostic so users may develop code for different processors such as Arduino or other Raspberry Pi versions.
+The Hauntimator application is intended to be board-agnostic so users may develop code for different processors such as Arduino or other Raspberry Pi versions.